SWORDIntel/KEYSTONE/README.md

 ---

-## What BLACKLEDGER Is Not
+## What KEYSTONE Is Not

-BLACKLEDGER is not a general spreadsheet sorter, dashboard framework, ORM, database replacement, or broad ETL platform.
+KEYSTONE is not a general spreadsheet sorter, dashboard framework, ORM, database replacement, or broad ETL platform.

 It is a focused indexing and lookup component for sorted integer datasets.
 Its strength is precision, backend-aware performance, and suitability for integration into larger database and telemetry systems.